zee-bit/Python-for-Data-Science/README.md

 # Hi!
 I am Zeeshan
-# Team name-ZAPS
+## Team name-ZAPS
- This is the first task of Society for Data Science
+ This is the repository where I store the daily tasks of Society for Data Science